 Overexposure to this material in the form of metallurgical powder, dust or mist from grinding or sweeping is hazardous to health.
-May cause eye, skin, and mucous membrane irritation.
-May cause temporary or permanent respiratory disease.
+Cobalt is an eye, skin, and mucous membrane irritant and may cause temporary or permanent respiratory disease.

 Permanent respiratory disease can lead to disability or death.
 Certain pulmonary and skin conditions may be aggravated by exposure.